SiewYan/EdmEvGeneration/README.md

 # EdmEvGeneration
-Module for generating EDM format event from Gridpack and Sherpack
+simple script for generating EDM format event from Gridpack and Sherpack